JoeMei0603/EST-Exercise1/Documentation.md

 ## needle_in hay
 #### Specification-based testing
+At first, we read the requirements specification of the given function and identified the inputs and outputs for the programs.
+We identified the given partitions of the program.

+1. If "haystack" or "needle" is null, return -1: If either the supplied haystack or the needle is null the program should return -1 and should not proceed further.
+Here the "null" is different from empty string.
+2. If both "haystack" and "needle" are empty, return 0: It was explicitly stated in the specification that in a case where both "haystack" and "needle" are empty string, the function should return 0.
+But upon testing the function, it was found that if any one of either "haystack" and "needle" is empty and other not, then the execution of program was getting aborted while throwing an error.
+Wee resolved this issue in the function and the test were getting passed.
+3. If "needle" not present in "haystack", return -1: In the case where the supplied "needle" is not present inside the "haystack", the program should return -1
+4. Return the index of starting position if the needle is present in the haystack.

+Along with the requirements, the special case for function throwing an error when either one of "needle" or "haystack"  was empty was also identified and fixed.
 #### Structural testing
+With all the created test, the branch coverage reported by JaCoCo was already at 100% (17/17)
 #### Mutation testing
+Our mutation coverage reported 94% with 16 out of 17 mutations getting neutralized.
+With the single mutation surviving.
+The changed conditional boundary for the "for loop".
+We tested many different inputs for the function and came to the conclusion that trying to kill the mutant would only waste the effort.

 ## palindrome
 #### Specification-based testing
+We first read the specification of the function and understood the requirements without looking at the code as they were simple and the input was only allowing the "int" datatype, which further narrows the requirements.
+But there was a "Constraints" in the requirement, which said that the input "x" should be `>=-2^20` and `<=2^20-1`.
+While testing we found that these constraints were not getting fulfilled in the program, so we added the constraints and tested the program accordingly.

+There were two different programs, `PalindromeOne` and `PalindromeTwo`, both of them were implementing the specification differently, therefore the test for both were written different.

 #### Structural testing
+For `PalindromeOne` we wrote 8 test all of which passed and JaCoCo showed a branch coverage of 100%

+For `PalindromeTwo`, JaCoCo showed a branch coverage of 100% as well with all the test passing (16/16)

 #### Mutation testing
+The overall mutation coverage for both the `Palindrome` programs was 81%.

+The Mutation test for `PalindromeOne` showed a coverage of 92% with 12/13 mutants getting killed.
+The only surviving mutant was changed conditional boundary in the while loop, which we found out could not be killed.
+There were no need for any further test for `PalindromeOne`.

+For `PalindromeTwo`, initial mutation coverage was revealed to be 61%.
+But upon further testing and changes in the test, the mutation coverage increased to 77%.
+After which the mutants were not getting killed, the surviving mutants were under the category of "changed conditional boundary" and "replaced mathematical operations".
+The surviving mutants were hard to kill in the context and we did extensive testing to ensure the program was fully tested, therefore we decided to leave the surviving mutants as it is.
+Because it was not revealed that they would damage the execution of program.